Acid attack: Ukraine

-On July 31, 2018, Kateryna Handziuk, an anti-corruption activist and political advisor from the southern Ukrainian city of Kherson, was attacked with sulfuric acid outside her home by an unknown attacker.
-She died of her injuries on November 3, 2018.
+On 31 July 2018, Kateryna Handziuk, an anti-corruption activist and political advisor from the southern Ukrainian city of Kherson, was attacked with sulfuric acid outside her home by an unknown attacker.
+She died of her injuries on 3 November 2018.
 She was 33 years old.

 United Kingdom

-The UK at times has had one of the highest rates of acid attacks per capita in the world, though recent studies suggest that this is down to gang-related violence and possession offences, rather than traditional attacks found in lower middle-income countries, according to Acid Survivors Trust International (ASTI).
+The UK at times has had one of the highest rates of acid attacks per capita in the world, though recent studies suggest that this is due to gang-related violence and possession offences, rather than traditional attacks found in lower middle-income countries, according to Acid Survivors Trust International (ASTI).
 NHS hospital figures record 144 assaults in 2011–2012 involving corrosive substances, which can include petrol, bleach and kerosene.
 Six years earlier, 56 such episodes were noted.
 The official records for 2017–2018 shows 150 patients in the UK admitted to hospital for "Assault by corrosive substance".
 In 2016, the Metropolitan Police in London recorded 454 attacks involving corrosive fluids in the city, with 261 in the previous year, indicating a rise of 36%.
 A rise of 30% was also recorded in the UK as a whole.
 Between 2005–2006 and 2011–2012 the number of assaults involving acid throwing and other corrosive substances tripled in England, official records show.
 According to London's Metropolitan Police, 2017 was the worst year for acid attacks in London, with 465 attacks recorded, up from 395 the previous year and 255 in 2015.
 Acid attacks in London continued to rise in 2017.
 In July 2017, the BBC's George Mann reported that police statistics showed that: "Assaults involving corrosive substances have more than doubled in England since 2012.
 The vast majority of cases were in London."
 According to Time magazine, motives included organized crime, revenge, and domestic violence.
 According to Newham police, there is no trend of using acid in hate crimes.